Not Motivated At All To Declutter-Your-Home?

 Do you feel like you never accomplish anything fully as you

 flit from one chore to the next?
-Could be a tendency to ADHD.
+This could be a tendency towards ADHD.

 The more noise, the better you can concentrate?
 Possible ADHD